fommil/fpmortals/manuscript/remaining.md

 ## TODO Spotting patterns, refactoring

 Note that some of our algebras are actually common things and can be
 rewritten: reader / writer / state / error / indexed monad.
-It's ok
-that this is a step you can do later.
+It is ok that this is a step you can do later.